 The traditional Japanese diet isn’t that dissimilar to a traditional Chinese diet, with rice, cooked and pickled vegetables, fish and meat being staple choices.
 However, because Japan is actually a group of islands (all 6,582 of them), its residents consume a lot more fish compared to other Asian countries.
 They also eat raw fish in sushi and sashimi, plus a lot of pickled, fermented and smoked foods.

-The Japanese also consume a wide variety of vegetables, both land and sea vegetables such as seaweed, which is packed full of health-boosting minerals, and may help to reduce blood pressure.
+The Japanese also consume a wide variety of land and sea vegetables such as seaweed, which is packed full of health-boosting minerals, and may help to reduce blood pressure.
 Fruit is often consumed with breakfast or as a dessert, especially Fuji apples, tangerines and persimmons.

-Alongside their diet, the Japanese are big fans of green tea and in particular matcha tea, which is fast gaining popularity in the UK.
+Alongside their diet, the Japanese are big fans of green tea – in particular matcha tea, which is fast gaining popularity in the UK.
 Matcha, a stone-ground powdered green tea, is most valued for its high antioxidant compounds known as catechins, which have been linked to fighting cancer, viruses and heart disease.

 Which healthy eating behaviours are part of traditional Japanese culture?

 The way the Japanese serve their food is also key.
 Rather than having one large plate, they often eat from a small bowl and several different dishes, usually a bowl of rice, a bowl of miso, some fish or meat and then two or three vegetables dishes, often served communally and eaten in rotation.
-The Japanese are also strong believers of ‘flexible restraint’ when it comes to treats and snacks, enjoying them from time to time but in smaller portions.
+The Japanese are also strong believers in ‘flexible restraint’ when it comes to treats and snacks, enjoying them from time to time but in smaller portions.

 Japanese recipe inspiration...